-(Ages 21 and over require medical documentation) (The beneficiary must be essentially monocular with functional vision in only one eye or have a history of auto aggressive behavior with a history of breaking glasses.
-This statement qualifying the beneficiary's vision should be from an ophthalmologist or optometrist.)
+(Ages 21 and over require medical documentation)

+(The beneficiary must be essentially monocular with functional vision in only one eye or have a history of auto aggressive behavior with a history of breaking glasses.
+This documentation must be submitted with claims for beneficiaries 21 and over.
+The statement qualifying the beneficiary's vision should be from an ophthalmologist or optometrist.)